Yannick H.,

 They have a problem.
 They need a tool.
 IT says: "Submit a ticket.
 We’ll review it.
 In six weeks, we can give you an assessment."

-Business doesn't wait six weeks.
+The business does not wait six weeks.

 (Source: Enterprise Software Survey)

-Here's the number that should keep IT leaders up at night: Only 12% of IT departments can keep up with new technology requests.
+Here is the number that should keep IT leaders up at night: Only 12% of IT departments can keep up with new technology requests.

 88% cannot.

-The employees are not the problem.
+Employees are not the problem.
 The IT organization is the patient.

-Don't get me wrong: The risks of Shadow IT are real.
+Don’t get me wrong: the risks of shadow IT are real.

 (Source: Ponemon Institute/IBM)